|PostgreSQL Reference Manual - Volume 1 - SQL Language Reference|

 vacuumdb -a -z to analyze all

-pg_dumpall requires all needed tablespace directories to exist before the restore; otherwise, database creation will fail for databases in non-default locations.
+pg_dumpall requires all needed tablespace directories to exist before the restore or database creation will fail for databases in non-default locations.

 To dump all databases: